tinrabuzin/PFPy/README.md

 It has been developed at the Division of Electric Power and Energy Systems, KTH Royal Institute of Technology.

 The code has been tested with PowerFactory 2019 and PowerFactory 2020.
-It should be noted that $PYTHONPATH needs to point to the PowerFactory Python API.
+Note that $PYTHONPATH needs to point to the PowerFactory Python API.

 ## Examples
 The PowerFactory model used in all of the examples is located in [./examples/data/models/PFPY_DEMO.pfd](https://github.com/tinrabuzin/PFPy/blob/master/examples/data/models/PFPY_DEMO.pfd)